 Japan - Inflation (end of period)

-Core prices for Tokyo—available one month in advance of the national figures and thus a leading indicator for countrywide inflation—were flat on an annual basis, down from May’s 0.1% rise.
+Core prices for Tokyo—available one month in advance of the national figures and thus a leading indicator for countrywide inflation—rose 0.4% on an annual basis in August, up from July’s 0.1% rise.

 The Bank of Japan (BoJ) expects that core inflation will be between 0.6% and 1.6% in the fiscal year ending March 2018.
 In the following fiscal year, the BoJ sees inflation between 0.8% and 1.9%.
 FocusEconomics Consensus Forecast panelists expect inflation of 0.6% in calendar year 2017, which is unchanged from last month’s estimate.
 In 2018, the panel sees inflation at 0.8%.

 Japan - Inflation (eop) Data